-Your symptoms, including any that seem unrelated to deep vein thrombosis, and when they began
+- Your symptoms, including any that seem unrelated to deep vein thrombosis, and when they began

-Key personal information, including notes about travel, hospital stays, any illness, surgery or trauma in the past three months, and any personal or family history of blood-clotting disorders
+- Important personal information, including notes about travel, hospital stays, any illness, surgery or trauma in the past three months, and any personal or family history of blood-clotting disorders

-All medications, vitamins or other supplements you take, including doses
+- All medications, vitamins or other supplements you take, including doses

-Questions to ask your doctor
+- Questions to ask your health care provider

 If possible, take a family member or friend with you to help you remember the information you're given.

-What's the most likely cause of my symptoms?
+- What's the most likely cause of my symptoms?

-What tests do I need?
+- What tests do I need?

-What's the best treatment?
+- What's the best treatment?

-What are the alternatives to the primary approach that you're suggesting?
+- What are the options other than the main treatment that you're suggesting?

-I have other health conditions.
+- I have other health conditions.
 How can I best manage these conditions together?

-Are there brochures or other printed material I can have?
+- Are there brochures or other printed material I can have?
 What websites do you recommend?

 What to expect from your doctor

-Your doctor is likely to ask you questions, such as:
+Your health care provider is likely to ask you questions, such as:

-Have you been inactive lately, such as sitting or lying down for long periods?
+- Have you been inactive lately, such as sitting or lying down for long periods?

-Do your symptoms bother you all the time, or do they come and go?
+- Do you always have symptoms, or do they come and go?

 - How severe are your symptoms?